Create Your First Project

 Role

-The Royal National Theatre, located on the South Bank of the River Thames in London, is one of the world’s foremost performing arts venues.
-Established in 1963, it presents a diverse repertoire of classic and contemporary productions, championing bold, creative approaches in theatre.
-The National is home to three auditoriums—the Olivier, Lyttelton, and Dorfman theatres—as well as vibrant public spaces that host an array of events.
+The National Theatre, on the South Bank of the River Thames in London, is one of the world’s foremost performing arts venues.
+Home to three auditoriums - the Olivier, Lyttelton, and Dorfman theatres - as well as vibrant public spaces that host an array of events.
 Through extensive touring and digital broadcasts via NT Live, it reaches audiences worldwide.

-During his time at the National, Jonathan co-wrote and directed a production of Robin Hood staged in the Loft Theatre starring Maxine Peake and Mark Bonnar reviewed by The Times as "**** a thrilling, very funny adventure."
+Jonathan founded and led a new department under Trevor Nunn and then Nicholas Hytner, transforming the National Theatre's community engagement and public artistic spaces.
+He launched and ran festivals including Watch This Space, "one of London's most vibrant festivals" (Time Out).
+In 2002 he co-wrote and directed a production of Robin Hood staged in the Loft Theatre starring Maxine Peake and Mark Bonnar reviewed by The Times as "**** a thrilling, very funny adventure."